OpenShift SDN

 OpenShift SDN (Software Defined Network) is a software-defined networking solution designed to make it easier for organizations to manage their network traffic in the cloud.
 It is a network overlay technology that enables distributed applications to communicate over public and private networks.
 OpenShift SDN is based on the Open vSwitch (OVS) platform and provides a secure, reliable, and highly available layer 3 network overlay.
 With OpenShift SDN, users can define their network topologies, create virtual networks, and control traffic flows between virtual machines and containers.

 In OpenShift, pod definitions are largely immutable; they cannot be modified while running.
-In OpenShift, changes are implemented by terminating existing pods and recreating them with modified configurations, base images, or both.
+Changes are implemented by terminating existing pods and recreating them with modified configurations, base images, or both.
 Additionally, pods are expendable and do not maintain their state when recreated.
 In general, pods should not be managed directly by users but by higher-level controllers.

 Kubernetes services act as internal load balancers.
-To proxy connections to replicated pods, it identifies a set of replicated pods.
-While service remains consistently available, backing pods can be added or removed arbitrarily, enabling everything that depends on it to refer to it at a consistent address.
+They identify a set of replicated pods to proxy connections to them.
+While the service remains consistently available, backing pods can be added or removed arbitrarily, enabling everything that depends on them to refer to them at a consistent address.
 OpenShift Container Platform uses cluster P addresses to allow pods to communicate with each other and access the internal network.

-IP addressing and port mappings are assigned to services, which proxy to an appropriate backing pod when accessed.
-Using a label selector, a service can find all containers running on a specific port that provide a particular network service.
+Services are assigned IP addressing and port mappings, which proxy to an appropriate backing pod when accessed.
+Using a label selector, a service can find all containers running on a specific port that provides a particular network service.
 Like pods, services are REST objects.

-To get some hands-on with OpenShift, there are a couple of options.
-You can download the CodeReady Containers for Linux, Microsoft, MacOS, or a pre-built Sandbox Lab environment that RedHat provides.
+There are a couple of options for getting hands-on with OpenShift.
+You can download the CodeReady Containers for Linux, Microsoft, and MacOS or RedHat’s pre-built Sandbox Lab environment.

 Stages: